cockroachlabs/cockroachdb-runbook-template/system-overview/data-availability.md

 - A gateway node `N[gw]` for the query needs access to data range leaseholder node `N[dl]`
 - The data range leaseholder `N[dl]` must be connected to the Raft leader `N[dl-rl]` of the data range group and the Raft leader `N[dl-rl]` must be connected to a quorum of its replicas.

-For ranges with epoch-based leases there is, however, and additional requirement:
+For ranges with epoch-based leases there is, however, an additional requirement:

 1) The data range leaseholder `N[dl]`, to be "alive" and keep its leases, needs to *write* to its system liveness range.
 This means the system liveness range leaseholder `N[ll]` needs to be accessible, and also connected to `N[ll-rl]` and a quorum of its replicas.